nirogiovanni/fbar_design_tool/README.md

 #### a.
 Decision Maker
 The design of a resonator starts by specifying the input parameters, the resonant-frequency and the forming materials.

-If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having different piezoelectric thicknesses
+If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having different piezoelectric thicknesses.

 Once all the input parameters have been inserted the design starts pressing the corresponding button.